Everything You’ve Wanted to Know About Employee Retention and How to Improve It

 - Gather information about employee satisfaction.
 Would you develop and begin selling a new product without doing basic market research first?
 Of course not.
 Treat the employment market the same way.
 Conduct a climate survey, solicit opinions from current employees, and take exit interviews seriously as an opportunity to learn more about what you’re doing right and wrong.
 Once you know what your employees love and what they wish was different, you can develop specific targets for change.

 - Develop clear expectations.
-A recent Gallup poll found that fully half of U.S. workers don’t know what their employers expect of them.
+A recent Gallup poll found that nearly half of U.S. workers don’t know what their employers expect of them.
 Beginning with an employee’s first day, set clear and realistic expectations for performance.
-Consider this a two-way conversation in which you collaboratively set goals with your employees, which spurs motivation to succeed.
+Consider this a two-way conversation in which you collaboratively set goals with your employees and spur their motivation to succeed.

 - Provide professional development opportunities.
 After hiring a new employee, the focus is often on the first 3-6 months in which the person will get “up to speed.”
 That’s a huge mistake.
 Clarify a long-term strategy for that employee’s professional growth, and he or she is significantly more likely to stay with the company.
 This might include mentorship opportunities, continuing education, leadership workshops, or opportunities to attend professional conferences.

 - Promote a vibrant company culture.
 Company culture is essential, particularly among younger workers.
-Over 80% of Millennials expect companies to commit to employee development and engagement.
-If you don’t have a clear mission or opportunities for employee growth and connection, now is the time to craft a narrative that gets employees enthusiastic about the work they do for your organization.
-Creating a feeling of progress, community, and mission generates greater employee satisfaction.
+Over 80% of Millennials expect companies to commit to social responsibility.
+If you don’t have a clear mission or guiding values, now is the time to craft a narrative that gets employees enthusiastic about the work they do for your organization.
+Creating a feeling of community and mission generates greater employee satisfaction.

 - Offer great benefits.
 Employers often mistakenly focus on salary as the leading contributor to employee satisfaction.
 While many workers wish they were paid more, other aspects of the benefits package may be even more compelling.
 Consider flexible work schedules, telecommuting opportunities, more generous paid family leave, and boosting vacation time.